Summer Program Stats

 The Firm Says

-From day one our summer associates are part of a team doing meaningful work for our clients.
-Our summer associates will be integrated into one of our core practice groups and supported by lawyers who are invested in their growth and development.
-Through fun social and community activities, they also will have plenty of opportunities to get to know the other summer associates and lawyers in their local office.
+DLA Piper’s summer associates are part of a high-performance environment.
+Summer associates are integrated into the firm’s core practice groups and supported by lawyers invested in their growth and development.
+Through various social and team-building activities, they will get to know each other, as well as the lawyers in their local offices and practice groups.

-Summer associates will participate in a series of training and development opportunities to acquire the skills they’ll need as they launch their legal career, including a 2.5-day in-person event where they’ll have a chance to hear from and meet DLA Piper’s senior leaders, participate in learning sessions and make connections that will last beyond the summer.
+Summer associates participate in vigorous training and development opportunities to acquire the skills they need as they launch their careers, including a 2.5-day in-person event where they hear from and meet DLA Piper’s senior leaders, participate in learning sessions, and make connections that will last beyond the summer.
+Training starts on day one and continues throughout the summer.